akostarinc/IOCOM8-Support/CAN/robotell/README.md

 as a translator between switch action and CAN message.
 Or Remote button press to CAN message.

   Please note, that the TxRx unit (the one designated to RF transmission / reception) does not expose its events as CAN messages.
-If such messages are paramount, one may deploy an extra unit to expose it's CAN messages.
+If such messages are required, one may deploy an extra unit to expose it's CAN message interface.

- Just for completeness the python USB drivers are included here in the python_can subdirectory.
+ Just for completeness the python USB drivers are included here in the *python_can* subdirectory.

-  Please note that these additions are provided as is, unsupported by Akostar.
+  Please note that these additions are provided as is, and not officially supported by Akostar.
 Naturally, we will answer your questions and respond to request as a courtesy.

 ## Copying